GustavoBrian08/gustavobrian08.github.io/README.md

 2 - I am still unsure about how I will classify the technologies that I will be adding, so there may be changes to the categories.

+3 - The images and interface were taken (and based) from this [video](https://www.youtube.com/watch?v=hYv6BM2fWd8).
+I only based myself on the design and made my own adaptations, all the code was developed by me.
+I also created the mobile version of the design.

 ## Responsivity

 ![](https://github.com/GustavoBrian08/gustavobrian08.github.io/blob/main/img/github/mob-details.gif)